okta/okta-vue/README.md

 </script>
 ```

-If you are using setup function or setup script, you can access the oktaAuth instance with `useAuth` composable.
+If you are using Composition API, you can access the OktaAuth instance with `useAuth()` composable.
 ```typescript
 // src/App.vue